 Porta Potty – Just because a camper doesn’t come with a bathroom doesn’t mean you’re out of luck.
 Many floor plans allow for a porta potty, too.
 When camping, this can be a real luxury (don’t knock it ’til you try it)!

 Outdoor Shower – Some campers come with just a toilet inside.
-These may also feature an outdoor shower that you can use to rinse off when you need.
+These may also feature an outdoor shower that you can use to rinse off when you need it.
 Even if an outdoor shower doesn’t come with your camper, you can always add one.

 Best Pop Up Campers with Bathrooms